Post-Professional Doctor of Occupational Therapy (PPOTD) Program

 PPOTD to EdD Bridge Program

-For those who wish to teach in an OT academic program, we offer a bridge program from our PPOTD to our Doctor of Education (EdD) degree.
-Most students may transfer 24–27 PPOTD credits to the EdD and complete the EdD faster.
+USAHS PPOTD graduates have an opportunity to bridge into the Doctor of Education program to complete both degrees in less time and cost.
+For those looking to teach in an OT academic program, we offer a bridge program from our PPOTD to our Doctor of Education (EdD) degree.
+Most students may transfer 24-27 PPOTD credits to the EdD and complete the EdD faster.

 Professional Certification Opportunities